|Perseverance||Soldiers||False teachers||Holy Scriptures||Admonitions|

 The purpose of all this is that the foolish and combative with unwise questions come to the recognition of truth.
 A grace given to them by God to set them free from the power of satan, from the snare of the devil.
 It is the devil's snare to seek mercy in senseless fables and genealogy without the acknowledgment of sin and the need for redemption through the blood of Jesus Christ.
 It is the snare of a spiritual resurrection and not a physical resurrection.
 It is the snare of liberal gospel proclamation.
 Only God's grace can open their eyes.

 Verse 1 Times of stress will come in the last days.
 Already in Ephesus, Timothy experienced heavy resistance (persecution) and contradiction by the false teachers.
 Such as the beginning of a hurricane, weak in the beginning and increasing in strength to a destructive force that destroys everything.
-In the time of Timothy it started, and now two centuries later, increasing violently with attacks by Muslims, a persecution of Christians who are against homosexuality, the introduction of gênero (no distinction between male and female), until the greatest time of stress among the Anti -Crist during the seven years of Great Tribulation.
+In the time of Timothy it started, and now two centuries later, increasing violently with attacks by other believes, a persecution of Christians who are against homosexuality, the introduction of gênero (no distinction between male and female), until the greatest time of stress among the Anti -Crist during the seven years of Great Tribulation.

 Verses 2-5 The enumeration of the people of verse 1 and their selfish behaviour.
 A person who only has his own interest in mind, who walks over corpses.
 Completely disobeying the parents and God.
 Focus on his or her well-being even if this is at the expense of others.
 Who will betray even others, such as in the Second World War, to benefit from it.
 Which will repeat itself in the Great Tribulation.
 In this century, we see the love for the world, lust of wild parties, wealth, free sex, also by Christians.
 Their love is not to live to the glory of God, but purely a pleasure of their own.
 It is an appearance of being a Christian, but their heart is focused on the worldly.
 They deny the cross of Jesus Christ, deny their Christianity, keeping Christian values and norms at a distance, their end will therefore be the lake of fire.